Next Practices: Discussions on the Future of Interpretation

 August 6 – 7, 2024

-Join the AASLH Educators and Interpreters Committee as we investigate new and developing models of history and museum interpretation, considering all sides of the big questions facing our teams and organizations.
-Representatives from sites across the country will share their successes, tips, and strategies for adapting to our rapidly changing public history landscape.
+The AASLH Educators and Interpreters Committee investigated new and developing models of history and museum interpretation, considering all sides of the big questions facing our teams and organizations.
+Representatives from sites across the country shared their successes, tips, and strategies for adapting to our rapidly changing public history landscape.

 Virtual Summit